Thursday, April 13, 2023

 During WWII, over 30,000 Norwegian and 10,000 American sailors took part in the war on the Scandinavian Peninsula and in the North Sea.

-“War Sailor” courageously explores the direct participation of those sailors in those epic battles and the devastating effects on them and their families back home.
+The film War Sailor” courageously and truthfully depicts those sailors’ direct participation in those epic battles, the devastating effects on their lives, and the consequences of their absence for their families back home.

 The film links the sailors’ past pain to their present, showing how those traumatic experiences were passed down through generations.

-The story centers on Alfred, played by Kristoffer Joner (“The Wave,” “The Revenant”), a working-class sailor from Bergen and the head of his family.
+The story centers on Alfred, played by Kristoffer Joner (The Wave,” “The Revenant”), a working-class sailor from Bergen and the head of his family.
 He is close to his childhood friend Sigbjørn (Pål Sverre Hagen, “Kon Tiki”), and they have worked together on a merchant ship for years.

 Researching this epic film was a massive undertaking.
-Norwegian writer/director Gunnar Vikene (“Here is Harold”) based his original screenplay on true events, interviews, and numerous visits to museums and Norway’s National Archives.
+Norwegian writer/director Gunnar Vikene (Here is Harold”) based his original screenplay on true events, interviews, and numerous visits to museums and Norway’s National Archives.
 He then shifted his focus to explore the sailors’ emotional, physical, and financial struggles.

 For this film, the director’s biggest influence was the contemporary Oscar-winning short documentary “The White Helmets,” a gripping real-life chronicle of UN responders saving lives in Syria.
 Norwegians initially knew little about the significance of that war, but newly arrived Syrian immigrants helped educate locals about their harrowing experiences in their troubled homeland.

 According to the actors, producing the film during the pandemic was even more challenging and costly because some cast and crew members contracted COVID-19.
-“War Sailor” is the most prominent Norwegian production filmed in Malta, Germany, and Norway.
+As a result, they had to halt production for days until everyone was safe.

 “War Sailor” is Norway’s Best International Feature Film entry for the 95th Academy Awards.
 It is now streaming on Netflix as a three-episode miniseries.
+It's worth watching for those who want to learn more about the war and the repercussions at home for those unsung heroes.

-| Pål Sverre Hegen & Marie Wilmann, “War Sailor.”
-Critc José Alberto Hermosillo.
-Copyright © Festival in LA |
+Pål Sverre Hegen & Marie Wilmann, “War Sailor.”
+Critic José Alberto Hermosillo.
+Copyright © Festival in LA

 IF YOU ARE READING FROM A MOBILE DEVICE, CLICK: view web version FOR OTHER COOL FEATURES SUCH AS TRANSLATE POWERED BY GOOGLE, AN INTERACTIVE FILM FESTIVAL CALENDAR, AND MORE AWESOME ARTICLES.